akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 - `tags`: text attribute with the asset tags (tags are separated by a comma)
 - `end_of_used`: text attribute with the asset end of use date

-During the migration, you will be able to choose the asset family code.

 ![PAM assets family](pam-assets-family.png)

-# What's my asset gonna look like?
+# What will my assets gonna look like?

 ![PAM asset](pam-asset.png)

 # What are the steps to migrate?
-This part is a bit technical.
+Don't be afraid, this part is a bit technical.
+If you are a Julia, you can ask your IT guy or your integrator to do it.

 ## _Step 1_ | Export the PAM assets
-First, we need to export your PAM assets with all their data (properties, reference and variation files).
+First, we need to export your PAM assets with all their data (properties, reference and variation files) in CSV files.
 To do so, in the PIM:
 1. Run `export-pam-assets`
 2. Put the CSV files in `tmp` folder.

+## _Step 2_ | Split the PAM assets family by family
+Then, as you want to create several asset families for your assets, you need to split the asset files family by family.

-## _Step 2_ | Create the API credentials
+## _Step 3_ | Create the API credentials
 Then, the API will be used to create the asset family and your assets in the new Asset Manager.
 To create the API credentials in the PIM :
 1. Run `create-api-credentials`
 2. And store the API credentials

-## _Step 3_ | Import the PAM assets
+## _Step 4_ | Import the PAM assets
-To import the PAM assets, you can use our dedicated tool CSVToAsset with the CSV files and the API credentials.
+To import the PAM assets for each asset family, you can use our dedicated tool CSVToAsset with the CSV files for this asset family and the API credentials.
-In the CSVToAsset tool:
+In the CSVToAsset tool, for each asset family:
-1. Run `make migration` and a default asset family code for your family in the new Asset Manager
+1. Run `make migration` with the chosen asset family code for your family in the new Asset Manager
 2. Run `create asset family`
 3. Run `merge 2 CSV files in 1`
 4. Run `import assets into the PIM through API`

-## _Step 4_ | Migrate the PAM asset collection product attributes
+## _Step 5_ | Migrate the PAM asset collection product attributes
-The PAM asset collection product attributes will be linked to the family created.
+The PAM asset collection product attributes will be linked to one of the family created.
-In the PIM:
+In the PIM, for each PAM asset collection product attribute to migrate:
-- Run `migrate-pam-attributes` command
+- Run `migrate-pam-attributes` command with the chosen asset family code and the existing attribute code

-## _Step 5_ | Check and test the migration
+## _Step 6_ | Check and test the migration
 Yeah, well done, your assets are successfully migrated to the new Asset Manager.
 But we strongly recommend you to make some checks and tests to verify that everything is ok and discover more our new Asset Manager.

 To view all your assets: